Engineer-Aman/Hotel-Data-Analysis/README.md

 ## Business Problem
 Questions:

-1.what are the variables that affect hotels resrvations cancellations?
+1. what are the variables that affect hotels resrvations cancellations?
-2.how can we make hotels reservations cancelled better?
+2. how can we make hotels reservations cancelled better?
-3.how will hotels be assisted in making pricing and promotonal decisions?
+3. how will hotels be assisted in making pricing and promotonal decisions?